aechagen/personal-goals-2017/README.md

 - [] Fix alias to auto-push changes to Github from this repo
 - [x] Submit TIS -> McNeese
 - [] Buy velcro for laptop/HD
+- [] Come up with questions for sponsor about Japan

 ### Things I'll do in the future:
 - [] Look into HSCP program for commission